autonity/docs.autonity.org/content/docs/account-holders/setup-autcli/_index.md

 ## Configuration using the `.autrc` file {#configure}

-As detailed in the [`aut` CLI repository](https://github.com/autonity/autcli), some configuration parameters can be set in a `.autrc` file in the working directory or any parent directory.
+As detailed in the [`autcli` repository](https://github.com/autonity/autcli), some configuration parameters can be set in a `.autrc` file in the working directory or any parent directory.
 As a minimal configuration, it is recommended to create an `.autrc` containing the end-point to use for RPC operations:

 ```
 [aut]